1933 Indianapolis 500

 The 21st International 500-Mile Sweepstakes Race was held at the Indianapolis Motor Speedway on Tuesday, May 30, 1933.
 Louis Meyer defeated Wilbur Shaw by a time of 401.89 seconds (6.69 minutes).
 The average speed of the race was 104.162 mph while Bill Cummings achieved the pole position with a speed of 118.521 mph.
 The race was part of the 1933 AAA Championship Car season.

 Meyer was accompanied by riding mechanic Lawson Harris.

 The 1933 month of May at Indianapolis was the deadliest running of the 500.
 Five participants were fatally injured.
 During practice, Bill Denver and his riding mechanic Bob Hurst were killed in a crash.
 On race day, Mark Billman was killed in a crash on lap 79 while Lester Spangler and his riding mechanic G.L.
 "Monk" Jordan were killed in a crash on lap 132.
 It was the fifth straight year at least one competitor died in a crash during the month.

 Time trials

 Ten-lap (25 mile) qualifying runs were utilized.
-42 cars averaged faster than the designated 100mph mark, making for the largest starting field in the race's history.
+42 cars averaged faster than the designated 100 mph mark, making for the largest starting field in the race's history.